 The low-profile stakes are lightweight but sturdy.
 Do note they are gray, so they are easy to lose in the duff.
 We would recommend taking a minute before your first adventure to tie off a small piece of reflective or brightly colored guyline cord to make them more visible when you are pulling them out of the ground.

-This is the metric that most concerns us with this tent.
+Weather Resistance is the metric that most concerns us with this tent.
 During testing, rainwater consistently splashed underneath the fly at the head end of the tent.

 Though the ripstop nylon and waterproof coating extend a few inches up the side, this didn't always prove to be enough protection; water would sometimes find its way through the mesh and inside the tent.